Itching study 'finds chemical that makes us scratch'

 Mice without the chemical looked and acted like other mice, said Dr Santosh Mishra, except "when we exposed the mice to several itch-inducing substances, it was amazing to watch, nothing happened, the mice wouldn't scratch".

-Injections of Nppb into a mouse's spinal cord made them scratch.'Landline to the brain'
+Injections of Nppb into a mouse's spinal cord made them scratch.

 The group of researchers said the chemical was involved in taking itching sensations in the skin and passing them up the spinal cord and into the brain.